Snake-Edition/P32-FW/README.md

 - based on [Prusa Firmware Buddy](https://github.com/prusa3d/Prusa-Firmware-Buddy)
 - based on [Marlin Firmware](https://github.com/MarlinFirmware/Marlin)

-Precise information of who did what can be obtained byt `git blame` command or by `Blame` button in the Github file reader.
+Precise information of who did what can be obtained by `git blame` command or by `Blame` button in the Github file reader.

 ## Original Prusa Mini Firmware README
 <details>